yeoman/yeoman.io/app/authoring/index.md

 Some generator methods can only be called inside the `constructor` function.
 These special methods may do things like set up important state controls and may not function outside of the constructor.

-To override the generator constructor, you pass a constructor function to `extend()` like so:
+To override the generator constructor, add a constructor method like so:

 ```js
 module.exports = class extends Generator {